-Click on the candidate’s name to visit his or her website.
+Click on the official-elect’s name to visit his or her website.

 Cory Gardner is a fifth-generation Coloradan focused on empowering people by getting government out of the way and letting innovation thrive.
 He believes in common sense reforms and making government more accountable to the taxpayer.
 Cory was elected to the House of Representatives in 2010, where his first action was cosponsoring a bipartisan balanced budget amendment.
 Cory has fought to reduce our national debt by eliminating waste, fraud, and abuse in all sectors of government.

 In 2004, Cynthia moved to the State Capitol, where she had the honor of serving Colorado Governor Bill Owens as his Chief Counsel.
 Then, in March of 2005, newly- appointed Attorney General John Suthers selected Cynthia as his Chief Deputy.
 She has proudly filled this role for the past 8 ½ years, acting as chief of staff and chief operating officer for the largest law firm in the State of Colorado.

 Wayne Williams was elected El Paso County Clerk & Recorder in 2010 with 68% of the vote.
 The Colorado Springs Regional Business Alliance honored Wayne with the Regional Leader of the Year Award in December 2013.
 Prior to his selection as Clerk & Recorder, Wayne Williams served as an El Paso County Commissioner for District 1 from 2003 to 2011.
 He is a former chairman of the El Paso County Republican Party and holds a J.D.